 Get a quick overview of how to digitise your strategic objectives in Vizibl:

 Here our professional services team give you a quick overview on what goal setting and strategic objective setting looks like when digitised In Vizibl.

-Step 1: Take time and think about the broad picture
+Step 1: Think about the big picture

-Step 2: Set up a timeline for it
+Step 2: Establish a timeline

 Step 3: Start breaking it down into actionable steps